threefoldfoundation/info_sdk/src/6_develop/code/capacity_pool/code_pool.md

 # it returns the hash of the stellar transaction created
 txs = zos.billing.payout_farmers(wallet, payment_detail)

-# once the transaction is sent, it can take up to 2 minutes to see the pool populated with the cloud units.
+# once the transaction is sent, it could take up to 2 minutes to see the pool populated with the cloud units.

 # get the pool detail
 pool = zos.pools.get(payment_detail.reservation_id)